smartinio/aoc/README.md

 # Advent of Code

+My solutions and dev setup for AoC in vanilla NodeJS.

-I'll probably never do more than about half.
+I'll probably never do more than about half of the problems.

+## Global patches
+See `scripts/globals.js` for more info
+- `require` is patched to support importing `.txt` files
+- `log` pretty prints data structures in full

 ## Setup